1. Remember, It's a business. It requires planning and knowledge to be successful.

 2. It requires money.
 Most first-timers run out of money.
 Don't underestimate the amount of money you need—plan for unexpected issues.

 3. Skills to repair the property.
 If you don't know what you're doing, make sure you hire the right contractors to get it done.
-Most newbies try to do it all themselves when they have no clue what they are doing.
+Most newbies try to do it themselves when they don't know what they are doing.
 Just hire the right people.

 1. Paying too much for the property.
-If you're excited about the property and overpay, it will cost you in the end.
-Make sure you know your costs to fix the property and the sell value at the end.
+If you're excited about the property and overpay, it will ultimately cost you.
+Make sure you know your costs to fix the property and the sale value.

 2. Not budgeting enough money.
 I always plan for unexpected repairs you can't see, such as a broken sewer/water line, etc.

 3. Over-improving the property.
-You want to make sure you know what other homes have in the area, and you don't want expensive high-end fixtures, etc., if other homes in the area don't have them.
+You want to ensure you know what other homes have in the area and don't want expensive high-end fixtures, etc. if other homes don't have them.
 Know the neighborhood.

 4. Hiring contractors based on price and not experience.
 It's always easy to say, let's hire the cheapest contractors, but experience matters more.